-- a meeting with the principal and the chairperson of the board of governors; and - a meeting with group of year 6 children.
+- a meeting with the principal in relation to safeguarding; and - a meeting with a group of year 6 and year 7 children.

 Reporting terms used by the Education and Training Inspectorate

 Quantitative terms

 In this report, proportions may be described as percentages, common fractions and in more general quantitative terms.
 Where more general terms are used, they should be interpreted as follows: